mattdelacruz/4chan-reddit-AI-buddy/README.md

-# 4chan and Reddit AI Helper
+# 4chan and Reddit AI Buddy

 _A Firefox extension that summarizes comments on a given 4chan thread or a Reddit post all powered by Google's Gemini_